mstksg/inCode/copy/entries/hamilton-1.md

 eventually, but what does it represent...*physically*?

-I could give you some spiel here about the underlying Lie algebra of the Lie group associated with the generalized coordinates, but I don't think that it would be very intuitively appealing in a physical sense.
-But what I *can* say is that the generalized momenta associated with ("conjugate to") certain sets of familiar coordinates yield things that we typically call "momenta":
+I could give you some spiel here about the underlying Lie algebra of the Lie group associated with the generalized coordinates, but that would make this a completely different post.
+What I *can* say is that the generalized momenta associated with ("conjugate to") certain sets of familiar coordinates yield things that we typically call "momenta":

 1. The momentum conjugate to normal Cartesian coordinates is just our normal run-of-the-mill *linear momentum* (in the $\mathbf{p} = m \mathbf{v}$) from